forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/org-browser.md

 lang: en
 ---

 The Org Browser displays the available metadata types and their corresponding components in your default org.
 This feature makes it easier to retrieve metadata source, without having to use a [manifest file](./en/user-guide/development-models/#create-project-with-manifest).
-The Org Browser is available only in non source-tracked orgs such as sandboxes or Developer Edition orgs.

 ## Opening the Org Browser